vgribov/cv/generic.md

 interfaces*, and *L3 routing*.
 I developed "from scratch" a *DHCPv6* server and ported the Marvell's *FPA* library to the *Aldrin* packet processor.

-## Knowledge of electrical circuits and measurement software ##
+## Knowledge of microcontrollers, schematics and measurement technologies

-During my work in Larch Networks, I had to deal with complex schematic diagrams of network equipment, adjusting the device tree, and various Linux kernel modules to boards' hardware.
-I've been working for 5 years in SKBIS, a Russian manufacturer of motion sensors, developing both firmware, and workstation software.
-I have created from the ground up a digital device based on the TMS320 signal processor, which I've used to measure and adjust signals from motion sensors.
-I have experience with Altium, Multisim, and Quartus and have worked with Altera FPGAs and Verilog language.
+During my work at Larch Networks, I dealt with complex schematic diagrams of network equipment to configure *device trees* and adjust *Linux kernel modules* to the boards' hardware.
+At SKBIS, I designed and implemented a measurement device based on the *TMS320 DSP*, which was used to adjust *optical motion sensors*.
+I worked with *Altium*, *Multisim*, and *Quartus* and had some experience with *Altera FPGAs* and *Verilog*.
+I also wrote firmware for several modules of the position control system, which were based on *AVR ATmega* and *AT90* chips.

 ## Scripting languages for testing and automation ##